ArduPilot/ardupilot_wiki/dev/source/docs/making-a-mavlink-wifi-bridge-using-the-raspberry-pi.rst

 Now we are ready to test the communication.
 To do this follow the instructions on the section `"Testing the
-Connection" <raspberry-pi-via-mavlink/#Testing_the_connection>`__ in the Raspberry Pi via Mavlink page.
+Connection" <raspberry-pi-via-mavlink/#Testing_the_connection>`__ in the Raspberry Pi via MAVLink page.

 .. _making-a-mavlink-wifi-bridge-using-the-raspberry-pi_configuring_mavproxy_to_always_run_and_listen_to_incoming_connections: